Monday, 07 Dec 2020

 By Dr Becky Spelman

 In popular culture, it’s cited as the most wonderful time of the year, but we all know that Christmas can be stressful for everyone involved.
-Whether it’s having to deal with difficult relatives, shopping for children that have everything or making time for your 101 social commitments, it can feel more like an extra job than an enjoyable holiday to spend with family and friends.
+Whether it’s having to deal with difficult relatives, shopping for children who have everything, or making time for your 101 social commitments, it can feel more like an extra job than an enjoyable holiday to spend with family and friends.

 One of the best ways that you can get through this crazy time of year is by ensuring that you are well prepared.
 When it comes to getting organised, lists are an invaluable tool that you really ought to be making use of.
-Write down everyone that you need to get presents for and tick them off once they’ve been purchased.
-If you are planning on entertaining guests at your house, make a note of all the food and drink that you need to buy.
+Write down everyone that you need to get presents for and tick them off once they’ve been purchased (this year, try to support local businesses that could really use your help rather than online giants like Amazon).
+Make a note of all the food and drink that you need to buy.
+Use a calendar to keep track of your online dates and appointments.
 Lists will help you stay on top of things and also mean that you avoid panic when you’ve forgotten something important.

 Don’t sweat the small stuff

 We all have a lot of things to prepare for and think about at this time of year and if you waste energy worrying about tiny details that don’t go as planned, you won’t enjoy anything, so instead try not to let small mistakes or slip ups get you down.
 This year is going to be unlike any other Christmas, so if you can stay calm and collected by scaling back Christmas dinner or letting the family stay in their pyjamas for the day—go for it!
 Use Zoom, WhatsApp, FaceTime or the app of your choice to get in touch with your loved ones, and give yourself permission to just relax.